Are you a veteran looking to start your own business? Here are several tools you can use to get started.

-Transitioning from military service to civilian life can be difficult, especially when it comes to your career.
-A growing number of veterans choose to go into business for themselves after leaving the armed forces.
-According to data from the Small Business Administration, there are 2.4 million veteran-owned firms in America, and that number continues to grow.
-While starting a business has its challenges, former service members have one advantage other entrepreneurs don't: the veteran community.
+Many veterans choose to go into business for themselves after leaving the armed forces.
+While starting a business has its challenges, former service members have one benefit other entrepreneurs don't: the veteran community.
+Here are several resources veterans can use to get their businesses up and running.

 Veteran entrepreneur resources